The Low-Cost, Widely Diversified, Passive Investing Strategy

 The academic evidence clearly demonstrates that it not only works, but it works well under most circumstances because it protects investors from their own irrationality, lessens the need to understand accounting and finance (you won't have to know how to read an income statement or balance sheet), requires almost no time commitment, and is dirt-cheap.

-The LCWDPA has been around forever, but it seems to peak in popularity every few decades, coming and going in fads just like fashion or music (which is a shame, really, because it works so well for those who have the discipline to stick to it).
+The LCWDPA has been around forever, but it seems to peak in popularity every few decades, coming and going in fads just like fashion or music—which is a shame, because it works so well for those who have the discipline to stick to it.
 The easiest way to take advantage of this investing strategy is to buy index funds, make regular, additional purchases through a practice known as dollar cost averaging, and let time do the rest.
-Though the past is no guarantee of the future, whenever an investor has followed this prescription, and held for 25 years or more, the results have been extraordinarily lucrative despite some multi-year periods of gut-wrenching drops.
+Though the past is no guarantee of the future, whenever an investor has followed this prescription and held the investments for 25 years or more, the results have been extraordinarily lucrative despite some multi-year periods of gut-wrenching drops.

-That seems appropriate because, by all accounts, the most recent surge in this investment strategy can be credited to John Bogle, the founder of mutual fund company Vanguard, who built his career helping investors keep more of their money by evangelizing the underlying tenants of the LCWDPA.
+Many current investors are familiar with this concept because of John Bogle, the founder of mutual fund company Vanguard, who built his career helping investors keep more of their money by evangelizing the underlying tenants of the LCWDPA.
 Bogle first discovered the mathematical foundation of why an LCWDPA works so well during a research project he did as a senior at Princeton University.
 That research led to his undergraduate thesis, which ultimately manifested itself in the very first S&P 500 index fund years later.

-Today, the fund he brought to fruition - the Vanguard 500 Index - is the biggest of its kind, anywhere in the world.
-It holds more than $190 billion in assets, has a turnover rate of only 3% (indicating the average stock is held for 33 years), and a mutual fund expense ratio of 0.17% per annum.
-It has single-handedly provided a secure retirement for more Americans than almost any other one-stop, individual financial product.
+By 2014, the fund he brought to fruition, the Vanguard 500 Index, was the biggest of its kind anywhere in the world.
+It held more than $190 billion in assets, had a turnover rate of only 3 percent (indicating the average stock is held for 33 years), and a mutual fund expense ratio of 0.17 percent per annum.
+It single-handedly provided a secure retirement for more Americans than almost any other one-stop, individual financial product.

 A perfect example of what such an action might look like is the ING Corporate Leaders Trust.
 Back in 1935, the portfolio manager set out to build a collection of 30 blue-chip, dividend-paying stocks, which would be held forever, with no manager, and almost no fees or costs.
 Shares were only removed when they were acquired, went bankrupt, or suffered some other material event, such as a dividend elimination or debt default.
 Come rain or shine, hell or high water, depression, recession, war, peace, inflation, deflation, and every other imaginable scenario, the stocks were left untouched.